 The Mundu believe they originated in West Africa and they migrated eastward during the dry seasons, in groups.
 As the first groups journeyed, the leaves of the mahogany trees around them fell and covered over their tracks so that the people behind them lost the route.
-In this way, some Mundu traveled only as far as Zaire while the leaders reached what was then Sudan and settled there.
+In this way, some Mundu traveled only as far as Democratic Republic of Congo while the leaders reached what was then Sudan and settled there.
 Linguistically, Mundu is closely related to some West African languages, giving more evidence that they originated there.

 In recent years it has become apparent to older Mundus that their traditional culture is not being taught as carefully to their children as it was in the past.
 Increased mobility and Western influence is slowly changing their traditional village lifestyle where elders would be the primary means, outside the family, of passing on customs and laws.